Controversies surrounding the Society of Saint Pius X: Newsletters and websites

 The Society was reported to have perpetuated the Jewish deicide and Jewish world domination plot canards in its official newsletters and on several of its international websites (although the offending websites have been removed since the controversy surrounding the bishops' reinstatement).

 The website of the SSPX in the United States carried a 1997 article from The Angelus titled "The Mystery of the Jewish People in History" which the Overland Express of Melbourne said "methodically repeats every slur of medieval anti-Semitism."
 The piece was written by British priests Michael Crowdy and Kenneth Novak.

 The Angelus Press

 SSPX's The Angelus is known to sell antisemitic publications in their bookstores such as "Liberalism Is a Sin" by Fr.
-Félix Sardà y Salvany, "The Jews" by Hilaire Beloc, "Freemasonry unmasked" by Monsignor George Dillon, "The Mystery of Freemasonry Unveiled", "The Protocols of the Elders of Zion", and "The Kingship of Christ and Organized Naturalism" by the Rev. Denis Fahey C.S.Sp.
-The Angelus Press also sells a book published by the Society entitled Christian Warfare, which recommends under the heading of “Good Reading Material” the works of Fr.
+Félix Sardà y Salvany, "The Jews" by Hilaire Belloc, "Freemasonry unmasked" by Monsignor George Dillon, "The Mystery of Freemasonry Unveiled", "The Protocols of the Elders of Zion", and "The Kingship of Christ and Organized Naturalism" by the Rev. Denis Fahey C.S.Sp.
+The Angelus Press also sells a book published by the Society entitled Christian Warfare, which recommends under the heading of "Good Reading Material" the works of Fr.
 Denis Fahey and Leon de Poncins, known antisemitic writers who spread Jewish Bolshevik conspiracy theories in the 20th century.